POINTS OF INTEREST

 We accept students who demonstrate the determination to gain this coveted qualification.
 Each will be assigned a College appointed Mentor to whom any problems, difficulties or questions may be addressed.

-The practical part is conducted at clinical centres (currently in UK) either by regular monthly one-day attendances or by less-frequent multi-day visits.
+The practical part is conducted at clinical practices (currently in UK) either by regular monthly one-day attendances or by less-frequent multi-day visits.
 It is to be hoped that other centres worldwide will become available.

 Overview and Requirements